Dentistry

 What Soreness Feels Like

-Soreness is usually dull, achy, and spread out.
+Soreness is usually dull, aching, and widespread.
 It might feel like pressure or fatigue around the treated tooth, especially when chewing or talking.
 This kind of discomfort often comes from:

-• Jaw strain: Holding your mouth open during the procedure can leave your jaw muscles sore for a day or two.
+• Jaw strain: Holding your mouth open during the procedure may cause your jaw muscles to be sore for a day or two.

-• Injection site: The area where the anesthetic was injected might feel sore, bruised, or tender to the touch.
+• Injection site: The area where the anaesthetic was injected might feel sore, bruised, or tender to the touch.

-• Gum irritation: Often, the gums near the treated tooth get a little swollen during the process, especially with deep fillings.
+• Gum irritation: Often, the gums near the treated tooth become slightly swollen during the procedure, especially with deep fillings.

-Soreness is usually temporary, and it fades with rest, soft foods, and basic pain relief.
+Soreness is usually transient and resolves with rest, soft foods, and basic pain relief.

 What Pain Feels Like